Jan Troell: Life and career

 Troell was born in Limhamn outside Malmö, Sweden.
 For several years, he worked as an elementary-school teacher but started to make short films in the sixties.
 In 1965 he co-produced the film 4x4 and it was entered into the 4th Moscow International Film Festival.
-He became director of photography for Widerberg but soon made a debut with his own first feature, Here's Your Life (Här har du ditt liv, 1966), about a working class boy in Sweden, set in the beginning of the 20th century.
+He became director of photography for Bo Widerberg but soon made a debut with his own first feature, Here's Your Life (Här har du ditt liv, 1966), about a working class boy in Sweden, set in the beginning of the 20th century.
 The film was based upon an autobiographical novel by Eyvind Johnson.
 For the film he won the Guldbagge Award for Best Director at the 4th Guldbagge Awards.
 His next film Who Saw Him Die?
 (Ole dole doff, 1968) won the Golden Bear award at the 18th Berlin International Film Festival.

-Troell's major work in the 1970s became The Emigrants (Utvandrarna, 1971) and its sequel The New Land (Nybyggarna, 1972), two epic films about some peasants emigrating from the barren Swedish countryside to The United States in the 19th century.
+Troell's major work in the 1970s became The Emigrants (Utvandrarna, 1971) and its sequel The New Land (Nybyggarna, 1972), two epic films about peasants emigrating from the barren Swedish countryside to The United States in the 19th century.
 Once again, Troell films were based upon the novels of a Swedish working-class author, in this case Vilhelm Moberg's famous Emigrants suite.
 As in many of Troell's films, Max von Sydow plays one of the major roles.
 The Emigrants was nominated for several Academy Awards.

 After a brief and unsuccessful sojourn in Hollywood, which resulted in the films Zandy's Bride (1974), starring Gene Hackman, and Hurricane (1979), Troell made Flight of the Eagle (Ingenjör Andrées luftfärd, 1982).
 It is a film about S. A. Andrée's disastrous Arctic balloon expedition of 1897.
 The Flight of the Eagle was nominated for the Academy Awards (foreign-language film).